gongcastro/cognate-priming/README.md

 # How to set up this repository locally

+*NOTE*: We recommend using RStudio (as opposed to base R, the console, and any other IDE).

 1) Download and install [Git](https://git-scm.com/downloads) with default settings.
 2) Clone this repository locally.
 You can do this in two ways: (a) using your console, navigate to the folder you want to download the repository into, and run `git clone https://github.com/bilingual-project/cognate-priming.git` (if the repository is private at the time you try to clone it, you may have to enter your GitHub credentials), (b) clicking the green button "Code" in this page (upper-right corner), clicking "Download ZIP", and unzipping the downloaded repository.
 3) Open and R session.